Mueljr/Jenkins_Demos_2024/Multi-Stage-Multi-Agent Demo/README.md

 **Multi-Stage, Multi-Agent Jenkins Pipeline Demo**

-This Jenkins pipeline demonstrates the use of multiple stages and agents to build and test a project with different environments for the back-end and front-end tiers.
+This Jenkins pipeline demonstrates the use of multiple stages and agents to build and test a project with different environments for the back-end and front-end stages.
 By making use of Docker images for each stage, this pipeline ensures consistency & isolation in the build and test environments.

 **Use Case:** This approach is particularly useful for projects that require different tools or versions of tools for different parts of the application.
+Basically, for use cases with more than one project stage or more than one project agent to be used.

 **Major prerequisites:**